-- 14 oz.
-Sauerkraut, drained well
+- 14 oz. sauerkraut, drained

-- 1/4 cup Mayonnaise
+- 1/4 cup mayonnaise

 - 8 oz.
-Terrapin Ridge Farms Roasted Garlic Horseradish Dip
+Terrapin Ridge Farms roasted garlic horseradish dip

 - One rye loaf, optional

-- Parsley chopped, optional
+- Chopped parsley, optional

 - Mix first 5 ingredients together and bake in a covered dish at 350°F for 15–20 minutes.
 Uncover and continue baking for 10–15 minutes.
 Serve with crackers or corn chips.

-- Optional: Top with chopped parsley.
+- Top with chopped parsley, if desired.